 You can read a precis here, in response to a series on Speculative Anthropologies: The Necessary Tension between Science Fiction and Anthropology.

 Unraveling: Remaking Personhood in a Neurodiverse Age builds on my earlier ethnographic work with neuroscientists and psychiatrists, and adds new research with psychoanalysts and other brain-related researchers to build an alternate history of neuroscience across the 20th century, particularly as it relates to ideas about communication, the person, and subjectivity.
 I juxtapose my engagements with these sciences of the brain to memoirs of ‘disorders’ of communication — autism, deafness, aphasia — to draw out assumptions about normalcy in mainstream American neuroscience and psychiatry.
-Please email me for a copy of the manuscript.
-It should be out in 2020.
+Unraveling draws on memoirs written by people with communication disorders or their family members and shows how dynamic and idiosyncratic forms of communication are invented and deployed to make atypical forms of personhood and subjectivity possible.

 Neurological Disorders, Affective Bioethics, and the Nervous System: Reconsidering the Schiavo Case from a Materialist Perspective.
-Medical Humanities (forthcoming in 2020).
+Medical Humanities 46.3: 166-175.

 Facilitated Personhood.
 Journal of the Royal Anthropological Institute 26.1: 167-186.